linkedin/coral/coral-dbt/README.md

 ## Additional Setup
 ### Incremental Maintenance
 In your models, specify the names of the tables your query depends on with the `table_names` config.
-An example model using `incremental_maintenance` materialization will look as follows:
+An example model looks as follows:
 ```
 {{
   config(